 After this lesson, students should be able to:

 Water erosion is perhaps the most familiar type of erosion.
 Have you ever watched the moving water in a river or stream pull bits of the bank along with it?
-When water from rivers, streams or even rain, breaks away at bits (or larger chunks) of land while moving over it, that is considered water erosion.
+When water from rivers, streams or rain storms breaks away at bits (or larger chunks) of land while moving over it, that is considered water erosion.
 Water can wash away valuable nutrients from farmland, but is also responsible for shaping the Grand Canyon in Arizona and Rainbow Bridge in Utah.
 Engineers attempt to reduce water erosion by directing the flow of water with dams and levees.
 They also design technologies to measure scouring, which is the water erosion of a stream bed around the supports for a bridge, which has caused many bridges to collapse in the past.

-Lesson Background & Concepts for Teachers (Return to Contents)
+Lesson Background and Concepts for Teachers

 Erosion is the wearing away of the surface of the Earth by natural processes (weathering, dissolution, abrasion, corrosion, etc.).
 Chemical, water, wind, glacier and temperature are continually changing the landscape of the Earth.

 Water erosion is perhaps the most familiar type of erosion.
 Water erosion can take many different forms.
 Sheet erosion is when a fairly uniform layer of topsoil is removed by raindrop splash and run-off during storms.
 This can cause soil to lose nutrients, which affects the land's ability to produce crops.
 Rill erosion is caused by run-off water gathering in flow lines (usually on recently cultivated land).
 It leaves small channels along the soil and often deposits this soil in streams or reservoirs, which can damage the surrounding ecosystem.
-If rill erosion is not addressed, water will continue to deepen these channels into gullies (gully erosion).
+If rill erosion is not addressed, water continues to deepen these channels into gullies (gully erosion).
 Gully erosion results in the loss of significant amounts of land.
 Tunnel erosion occurs when water removes soil below the Earth's surface.
 This causes cavities to form underground, which weakens the surface.
 If these tunnels collapse, they become deep gullies.
 Tunnel erosion is dangerous because these cavities could collapse at anytime and cannot be detected from above.
 Stream-bank erosion is caused by moving streams or river water wearing away the surrounding banks.
 This can drastically change the course of a river and ultimately the surrounding landscape.
 Shore erosion deposits sediment into the body of water and changes coastline (storms, such as hurricanes, can accelerate this process).
-Water erosion has also shaped canyons (e.g., the Grand Canyon in Arizona) and rock formations (e.g., Rainbow Bridge in Utah).
+Water erosion has also shaped canyons (such as the Grand Canyon in Arizona) and rock formations (such as the Rainbow Bridge in Utah).